Quantitative unique continuation for Robin boundary value problems on $C^{1,1}$ domains: Introduction

-In the current paper, we generalize the result in \cite{AE} and \cite{ZHU2018} to operators with Lipschitz coefficients $A$ and Lipschitz potentials $V, \eta$.
-Our result also generalizes those in \cite{DFV, MR2162295}, most importantly, by removing geometric condition \eqref{eqn-211003-0511}.
+In the current paper, we generalize the results in \cite{AE} and \cite{ZHU2018} to operators with Lipschitz coefficients $A$ and Lipschitz potentials $V, \eta$.
+Our result also generalizes those in \cite{MR2162295} (and to some extent, \cite{DFV}), most importantly, by removing geometric condition \eqref{eqn-211003-0511} and proving a sharp vanishing order estimate.

 Now we state our assumptions and main results.
 Consider the local problem